sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 # Timing and addressing # {#timing}

-This chapter describes an interoperable view of DASH presentation timing and segment addressing.
+This section describes an interoperable view of DASH presentation timing and segment addressing.
 This interpretation is considerably narrower than afforded by [[MPEGDASH]], constraining services to a specific set of reasonably flexible behaviors that are highly interoperable with modern client platforms.
 Services conforming to this document SHALL use this timing model.

 The presentation manifest or MPD defines the <dfn>MPD timeline</dfn> which serves as the baseline for all scheduling decisions made during DASH presentation playback.

-The playback of a static MPD SHALL NOT depend on the mapping of the MPD timeline to real time.
-A client MAY play any part of the presentation at any time.
+The playback of a static MPD SHALL NOT depend on the mapping of the MPD timeline to real time meaning all media resources required for playing any part of this presentation become available to the client at the same time.

 The MPD timeline of a dynamic MPD SHALL have a fixed mapping to real time, with each point on the timeline corresponding to a point in real time.
 Clients MAY introduce an additional offset with respect to real time [[#timing-timeshift|to the extent allowed by the time shift signaling in the MPD]].

 Note: In addition to mapping the content to real time, [[#timing-mpd-updates|a dynamic MPD can be updated during the presentation]].
 Updates may add new periods and remove or modify existing ones, though some restrictions apply.
 See [[#timing-mpd-updates]].

-The zero point in the MPD timeline of a dynamic MPD SHALL be mapped to the point in real time indicated by `MPD@availabilityStartTime`.
+The  <dfn>zero point</dfn> in the MPD timeline of a dynamic MPD SHALL be mapped to the point in real time indicated by `MPD@availabilityStartTime`.
 This value SHALL NOT change between MPD updates.

 The ultimate purpose of the MPD is to enable the client to obtain media samples for playback.
 The following data structures are most relevant to locating and scheduling the samples: